 Medigap Plan M costs

-Every Medicare Supplement plan, which includes Plan M, has an open enrollment period that begins when you are over 65 and enrolled in Part B. If you enroll during this time you cannot be denied based on pre-existing health conditions which mean you don’t have to answer any healthcare questions to be accepted.
+Every Medicare Supplement plan, which includes Plan M, has an open enrollment period that begins when you are over 65 and enrolled in Part B. If you enroll during this time you cannot be denied based on pre-existing health conditions which means you don’t have to answer any healthcare questions to be accepted.